se-edu/learningresources/contents/codeQuality/CodeQualityMetrics.md

 ### Package Design Metrics

-Package design metrics measures how "well-designed" a package is.
+Package design metrics measure how "well-designed" a package is.
+"Well-designed" here is similarly defined as the one in class design metrics.
 Metrics on this level are mostly applicable only for QA team members and software architects.

 The most well-accepted metrics for package design are [**"the group of five"**](http://www.virtualmachinery.com/jhawkmetricssyspack.htm):
 - Afferent Coupling (Ca)